bassouat/scala_slick_project/readme.md

-This is a scala CRUD project with Slick and also it uses advanced
+This is a scala CRUD project with Slick and also the using of concepts like join , transaction